-The City's Responses to Findings
+The City's Response to the Finding

-The City's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-The City's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+The City's response to the finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
+The City's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.